sfadeev/dddns-updater/README.md

 #### Reg.ru

 > [!WARNING]
-> Reg.ru DNS provider implementation not completed, because provider does not allow access API with dynamic IP address.
+> Reg.ru DNS provider implementation not completed, because provider requires to specify static IPs to access API and does not allow access API from dynamic IP address.

 Links